 Support in the first six weeks of family life

 Volunteer Doulas are trained to understand the limits of their work.
 Doula’s do not give clinical or medical advice or interfere with medical or clinical aspects of labour and are not trained as interpreters.

-The Bradford Doulas project is one of 22 projects being provided through the Better Start Bradford programme in Little Horton, Bowling and Barkerend and Bradford Moor.
+The Bradford Doulas project is one of more than 20 projects being provided by Better Start Bradford for pregnant women and families with children under four in Little Horton, Bowling and Barkerend and Bradford Moor.